 - Are there places I can cut back to afford help?

 Let me give you a couple examples.
 I consulted with a man who allowed his dog in a position to easily escape the property and attack a pedestrian’s leashed dog.
-All he was told to do by his county was adequately fence the yard and show he was working with a trainer.
+The county decided to label the dog dangerous due only to how he was being managed.
+All the owner was told to do by his county was adequately fence the yard and show he was working with a trainer.
 As soon as this was done they would lift the designation.
 He said it was too expensive to do either so he hired a lawyer to fight his county’s decision.
 The owner ended up spending almost three times in lawyer fees and court costs than he would have if he fenced the yard and worked with a trainer.
 The owner called me several years later and complained about the lawyer costs and how he should have fenced the yard in the first place.

 Some owners take a “wait and see” approach due to the cost of a trainer.
 Waiting to see if the issue is grown out of can increase your cost and work.
 One owner let problems go for 8 years due to cost.
 Over those 8 years the dog caused thousands of dollars in damages to various properties.
 What prompted the owner to seek a trainer was the dog doing $10,000 in damage in one day to the owner’s new apartment.
 This was on top of thousands of dollars in damage to various homes during this time.
 The owner said training was too costly.